How To Use Henna And Indigo To Dye Your Hair Black And Brown

 - Put on a shower cap and leave it on overnight.

 - Wash off the indigo paste with water.
-Do not use any shampoo or conditioner on it for the next 2-3 days.
+Do not use any shampoo or conditioner on it for the next 2 to 3 days to let the color set properly.

 If black doesn’t really suit your style and you want to go for a soft brown/auburn hair color, here’s some good news for you!
 Not only is it possible to get this hair color with henna and indigo, but you can also actually do it much quicker as you don’t need to process the hair dyes separately.
 Here’s what you need to do.